rust-lang/rfcs/text/0000-placement-by-return.md

 Rust has a dysfunctional relationship with objects that are large or variable in size.
 It can accept them as parameters pretty well using references, but creating them is unwieldy and inneficient:

 * A function pretty much has to use `Vec` to create huge arrays, even if the array is fixed size.
 The way you'd want to do it, `Box::new([0; 1_000_000])`, will allocate the array on the stack and then copy it into the Box.
 This same form of copying shows up in tons of API's, like serde's Serialize trait.
 * There's no safe way to create gigantic, singular structs without overhead.
-If your 1M array is wrapped somehow, you pretty much have to allocate the memory by hand and transmute.
+If your 1M array is wrapped in a struct, then the only safe way to dynamically allocate one is to use `Box::new(MyStruct::new())`, which ends up creating an instance of `MyStruct` on the stack and copying it to the box, 1M array included.
 * You can't return bare unsized types.
 [RFC-1909](https://github.com/rust-lang/rfcs/blob/master/text/1909-unsized-rvalues.md) allows you to create them locally, and pass them as arguments, but not return them.

 As far as existing emplacement proposals go, this one was written with the following requirements in mind:

 * **It needs to be possible to wrap it in a safe API.** Safe API examples are given for built-in data structures, including a full sketch of the implementation for Box, including exception safety.
 * **It needs to support already-idiomatic constructors like `fn new() -> GiantStruct { GiantStruct { ... } }`** Since this proposal is defined in terms of Guaranteed Copy Elision, this is a gimme.
-* **It needs to be possible to in-place populate data structures that cannot be written using a single literal expression.** The `write_return_with` intrinsic allows this to be done in an unsafe way.
+* **It needs to be possible to in-place populate data structures that cannot be written using a single literal expression.** The `write_return_with` intrinsic suggested in this proposal allows this to be done in an unsafe way.
 Sketches for APIs built on top of them are also given in the [future-possibilities] section.
 * **It needs to avoid adding egregious overhead in cases where the values being populated are small (in other words, if the value being initialized is the size of a pointer or smaller, it needs to be possible for the compiler to optimize away the outptr).** Since this proposal is written in terms of Guaranteed Copy Elision, this is a gimme.
 The exception of the "weird bypass functions" `read_return_with` and `write_return_with` may seem to break this; see the [example desugarings here](#How-do-the-return-slot-functions-work-when-the-copy-is-not-actually-elided) for info on how these functions work when the copy is not actually elided.
 * **It needs to solve most of the listed problems with the old proposals.** Since this one actually goes the distance and defines when copy elision will kick in, it fixes the biggest problems that the old `box` literal system had.
 It is also written in terms of present-day Rust, using `impl Trait`, and with the current direction of Rust in mind.